PCA calls for action over ‘unsustainable’ men’s domestic cricket schedule

 The majority of the Vitality Blast group-stage fixtures will take place across Thursday to Sunday slots.

-The England and Wales Cricket Board has been told the current men’s domestic cricket schedule is “unsustainable” by the Professional Cricketers Association.
+The current men’s domestic cricket schedule is “unsustainable”, the Professional Cricketers’ Association has said.

 The 2024 fixture lists for the LV= Insurance County Championship and Vitality Blast were unveiled on Thursday alongside the schedule for the women’s game.